JJ&S Year in Review 2013

 We negotiated a $19.5 million class action settlement on behalf of Yerington, NV residents with mine owners Atlantic Richfield Co. and BP America, Inc. after toxic chemicals seeped into the groundwater and contaminated residential water wells.
 Among other benefits, the settlement will bring clean drinking water to the affected residents.

-Partner Giles Manley won a $9.5 million verdict for a Maryland girl who developed CP after emergency room personnel failed to treat an infection before it caused brain damage.
+Partner Giles Manley, an accomplished cerebral palsy lawyer, won a $9.5 million verdict for a Maryland girl who developed CP after emergency room personnel failed to treat an infection before it caused brain damage.
 Also, Ken Suggs secured a $6.5 million settlement against the military hospital at Fort Hood, TX, on behalf of a birth-injured child who developed CP.

 Honors and Awards